agilepro/software-craftsmanship/docs/Error Handling/Message Quality/oops-something-failed.md

 ---
   title: Not Vague
+  tags:
+  - error message
+  - exception
+  - message quality
 ---
-#  "Oops something failed" is NOT acceptable error message
+#  Unacceptable Error Message

 I try to keep track of real-life situations where poor error messages appear.
-That happened again today.
 This message was displayed to the user:

 ![ElementNotFound](oops-something-failed-img1.png)